Apple iOS14 + Recent Facebook and Instagram Updates: What They Mean to Your Hotel Marketing Strategy

 In that sense, nothing has changed.

-To learn more about how to create valuable content, take a look at this short course that gives you all the tools and tips to get started.
+To learn more about how to create valuable content, take a look at this framework I teach in my most popular coaching programme, Amplify Hotel Marketing:

 Let’s take a look now at the recent changes to Instagram.